RomanBresson/LoreGanizer/Readme.md

 ![GH](https://user-images.githubusercontent.com/22815154/170842128-8d306c3a-ff92-4f17-bef9-581ceb3266cc.png)

-# How to use ?
+# How to use?

-## Install and run
+## Installation

+### Executable
+A Windows .exe file is available.

+### Building from source:
 This was tested and made using Python 3.9+.
 Using a virtualenv is recommended.
-For Linux users:

     git clone https://github.com/RomanBresson/LoreGanizer
     cd LoreGanizer